mosaicml/examples/examples/inference-deployments/llama2/README.md

-> :exclamation: **If you are looking for the Faster Transformer model handler**: We have deprecated the `mpt_ft_handler.py` and the corresponding `mpt_7b_instruct_ft.yaml`.
-Instead, `mpt_7b_instruct.yaml` is the simplified replacement and it will spin up a deployment with the Faster Transformer backend.

-## Inference with MPT
+## Inference with Llama2

 [MosaicML’s inference service](https://www.mosaicml.com/inference) allows users to deploy their ML models and run inference on them.
-In this folder, we provide an example of how to deploy any MPT model, a family of large language models from 7B parameters to 30B parameters, including the base model, an instruction fine-tuned variant, and a variant fine-tuned on long context books.
+In this folder, we provide an example of how to deploy any Llama2 model, A state-of-the-art 70B parameter language model with a context length of 4096 tokens, trained by Meta.
+Llama 2 is licensed under the [LLAMA 2 Community License](https://github.com/facebookresearch/llama/blob/main/LICENSE), Copyright © Meta Platforms, Inc. All Rights Reserved.
+Customers are responsible for ensuring compliance with applicable model licenses.

-Check out [the MPT-7B blog post](https://www.mosaicml.com/blog/mpt-7b) or [the MPT-30B blog post](https://www.mosaicml.com/blog/mpt-30b) for more information!
+Check out MosaicML's [Llama2 blog post](https://www.mosaicml.com/blog/llama2-inferenceb) for more information!

 You’ll find in this folder:

 - Model YAMLS - read [docs](https://docs.mosaicml.com/projects/mcli/en/latest/inference/inference_schema.html) for an explanation of each field.
-    - `mpt_7b.yaml` - an optimized yaml to deploy [MPT-7B Base](https://huggingface.co/mosaicml/mpt-7b).
-    - `mpt_7b_instruct.yaml` - an optimized yaml to deploy [MPT-7B Instruct](https://huggingface.co/mosaicml/mpt-7b-instruct).
-    - `mpt_7b_storywriter.yaml` - an optimized yaml to deploy [MPT-7B Storywriter](https://huggingface.co/mosaicml/mpt-7b-storywriter).
-    - `mpt_30b.yaml` - an optimized yaml to deploy [MPT-30B Base](https://huggingface.co/mosaicml/mpt-30b).
-    - `mpt_30b_instruct.yaml` - an optimized yaml to deploy [MPT-30B Instruct](https://huggingface.co/mosaicml/mpt-30b-instruct).
+    - `llama2_7b_chat.yaml` - an optimized yaml to deploy [Llama2 7B Chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
-    - `mpt_30b_chat.yaml` - an optimized yaml to deploy [MPT-30B Chat](https://huggingface.co/mosaicml/mpt-30b-chat).
+    - `llama2_13b.yaml` - an optimized yaml to deploy [Llama2 13B Base](https://huggingface.co/meta-llama/Llama-2-13b-hf).
-    - `mpt_7b_custom.yaml` - a custom yaml to deploy a vanilla [MPT-7B Base](https://huggingface.co/mosaicml/mpt-7b) without using an optimized backend.
-- Model handlers - for custom models, these define how your model should be loaded and how the model should be run when receiving a request.
-You can use the default handlers here or write your custom model handler as per instructions [here](https://docs.mosaicml.com/projects/mcli/en/latest/inference/deployment_features.html#custom-model-handlers).
-    - `mpt_handler.py` - an example model handler to load a huggingface MPT model.
-It is not recommended to use this handler in actual production deployments since it does not have the optimizations that we enable with the optimized yamls.

 ## Setup